Visualizing Evolving Trees: Discussion and Limitations

-While there are many algorithms and tools for drawing static trees, there are only a few that can handle dynamic trees well.
-Among those, there are even fewer that take edge labels into account while also preventing edge crossings.
-With this in mind, we described two methods for visualizing evolving trees.
-Fully functional prototypes and videos showing them in action are available online: { \url{https://ryngray.github.io/dynamic-trees/index.html}}.
-Source code and all experimental data can be found on github: { \url{https://github.com/abureyanahmed/evolving_tree}}.
+While there are many algorithms and tools for drawing static trees, only a few can handle dynamic trees well.
+Among those, even fewer takes edge labels into account while also preventing edge crossings.
+With this in mind, we described two methods that give better, readable layouts for evolving trees.
+We compared these two algorithms with others that have been set up for dynamic trees.
+With respect to the criteria that we have put forward, our algorithms match or exceed each of these algorithms.
+Fully functional prototypes and videos showing them in action are available online { \url{https://ryngray.github.io/dynamic-trees/}}.
+Source code and all experimental data can be found on github { \url{https://github.com/abureyanahmed/evolving_tree}}.

-The two new methods, DynaCola and DynaSafe perform well overall.
-However, we only used two 500-node trees in the evaluation.
-We used 5 metrics to quantitatively evaluate the new methods against 4 earlier methods, but it is likely that other earlier methods can be adapted to this setting and might perform better than the ones we used.
-Further, we did not evaluate how the algorithms behave as the size of the trees grows.
-Our algorithms have not been optimized for speed and will likely struggle with larger instances.

-The two new methods are designed for evolving trees, where growth is the only type of change.
-A natural question is whether these algorithms can be generalized to the more difficult problem of online dynamic tree visualization.